 Students may propose an independent study course with a Dance faculty member when a particular topic or area of study is not covered by regularly scheduled course offerings.
-If the faculty member agrees, details of the proposed independent study should be discussed and an Independent Study Proposal form (available in the Dance Department) should be submitted prior to the start of the term in which the independent study will take place.
+If the faculty member agrees, details of the proposed independent study should be discussed and an Independent Study Proposal form (contact Dept. Administrator for electronic form) should be submitted prior to the start of the term in which the independent study will take place.
 Note: faculty members are not required to sponsor independent study courses.
 Please keep in mind that approximately 42 hours of work equals one credit when computing the number of credit hours elected.